sebrauschert/OceanOmics-amplicon/README.md

 ```

 The pipeline expects fastq of your amplicon sequencing data in the 00-raw-data/ folder.
 The files should be named `*R1*fastq.gz` and `*R2*.fastq.gz`.

+All output and error messages are logged to a file in the `logs/` folder named after the respective step.

 #### (optional) Demultiplexing